codeporting-translator/Docs/en/native/cs2cpp/developer-guide/codeporting-native-cs2cpp-configuration-file/configuration-file-options.md

 #### hide_friend_declarations ####

-Makes porter generate '@cond...@endcond' wrappers around friend declarations to avoid these making it into Doxygen documentation.
+Makes the porter to generate the '@cond...@endcond' wrappers around friend declarations to exclude them from the Doxygen documentation.

 | Allowed value | Meaning | Example
 ---| ---| ---|